oss-review-toolkit/ort/README.md

 ## Running on CI

-A basic ORT pipeline (using the analyzer, scanner and reporter) can easily be run on [Jenkins CI](https://jenkins.io/) by using the [Jenkinsfile](./Jenkinsfile) in a (declarative) [pipeline](https://jenkins.io/doc/book/pipeline/) job.
+A basic ORT pipeline (using the _analyzer_, _scanner_ and _reporter_) can easily be run on [Jenkins CI](https://jenkins.io/) by using the [Jenkinsfile](./Jenkinsfile) in a (declarative) [pipeline](https://jenkins.io/doc/book/pipeline/) job.

 ## Getting started

-Please see [GettingStarted.md](./docs/GettingStarted.md) for an introduction to the individual tools.
+Please see [Getting Started](./docs/getting-started.md) for an introduction to the individual tools.

 ## Configuration

-Please see [Configuration.md](./docs/Configuration.md) for details about the ORT configuration.
+Please see the documentation below for details about the ORT configuration.

+* [The .ort.yml file](docs/config-file-ort-yml.md) - project-specific license finding curations, exclusions
+  and resolutions to address issues found within a project's code repository.
+* [The curations.yml file](docs/config-file-curations-yml.md) - curations correct invalid or missing package metadata
+  and set the concluded license for packages.
+* [The resolutions.yml file](docs/config-file-resolution-yml.md) - resolutions allow *resolving* any errors
+  or policy rule violations by providing a reason why they are acceptable and can be ignored.

 # Details on the tools